mosdef-hub/mbuild/docs/topic_guides/recipe_development.rst

 Next, we pass the location of the file with our plug-in: ``mbuild_fcc.mbuild_fcc`` as if we were located at the ``setup.py`` file.
 Then, we provide the name of the class within that Python file we want to make discoverable ``:FCC``.

 Since the ``setup.py`` file is located in the top folder of the python project, the first ``mbuild_fcc`` is the name of the folder, and the second is the name of the python file.
-The colon (:) is used when accessing the class from the python file itself.
+The colon (``:``) is used when accessing the class that is in the python file itself.

 Putting it all together